reichlab/variant-nowcast-hub/src/README.md

-# Variant Nowcast Hub Scripts
+# For Hub Admins: Variant Nowcast Hub Scripts

-The `src/` directory contains scripts that support this hub's operations.
+**The `src/` directory contains scripts used by hub administrators and automated jobs.**
+**Hub participants and modelers don't need these scripts and can ignore everything here.**

 The scripts are designed to be run by scheduled GitHub workflows on a Linux-based runner (_i.e._, they have not been tested in a Windows environment).

 The sections below contain information about the scripts and how to run them manually.